Sensory Toys for Toddlers

 Shape Sorter Sensory Toys

-Auditory Toys
+Auditory Sensory Toys for Kids

 Musical instruments, sound boxes, and bells are part of this group.
 They help kids get better at listening, telling distinct sounds apart, and developing their language skills.

-Tactile Toys
+Tactile Sensory Toys for Toddlers

 Toys like textured cloths, letters made of sandpaper, and shapes that feel different or change temperature are special.
 They help kids learn to use their hands well.
 They also help them notice different feelings like rough or smooth, and tell if something is hot or cold.

-Olfactory and Gustatory Toys
+Olfactory and Gustatory Sensory Toys

 Scent jars and tasting activities are designed to sharpen a child’s sense of smell and taste.
 They motivate the child to recognize and tell apart different smells and flavors.